protoshock/Server-Files/README.md

 # Server-Files
-This respository contains the files to run a Protoshock game server using Docker.
+This repository contains the files to run a Protoshock game server.
+You can either run it directly if  you clone this repo or use Docker

-# Requied Modules:
+# Required Modules:
 - npm i socket.io
 - npm i node-gzip
 - npm i express